Destinations Greece The Ionian Islands

 Corfu · NE coast

-Corfu NE coast — three tavernas around a pebble cove, easy water, the boat-taxi from Kalami or Kassiopi for the right arrival.
-Swim, long lunch at Taverna Agni or Toula's, walk the headland back to your starting cove.
+Corfu's NE coast: three tavernas around a pebble cove, easy water, the boat-taxi from Kalami or Kassiopi the way to arrive.
+Swim, take a long lunch at Taverna Agni or Toula's, then walk the headland back to your starting cove.
 The defining day on the Corfu Durrell coast.

 Free · boat-in